 The Heart Cells Foundation, at Barts Health NHS Trust, is funding the pioneering research and development of a revolutionary and potentially life-saving treatment that uses a patient’s own adult stem cells to repair the heart.
 Helping those with heart disease, whether they have suffered a heart attack or have developed a weak heart for other reasons.
-Planning for Phase 3 of the Trials has now begun, alongside the opening of the Compassionate Treatment Programme.
+Planning for Phase 3 of the Trials has now begun, alongside the opening of the Compassionate Treatment Centre.

 REGENERATE-IHD, REGENERATE-AMI, REGENERATE-DCM and BAMI .

 Trial 1 – Regenerate IHD, treated patients suffering from heart failure from Ischeamic heart disease.
 The trial has now finished recruitment and follow-up.
 We have received extremely positive feedback from patients who have felt a marked improvement in their health and everyday lives.
 We have analysed the data and it has shown positive results towards patients treated with stem cells.
-The results to be published in medical literature.
+The results have been published in medical literature.
 Setting up a Compassionate Unit to offer treatment to patients suffering with a similar condition.

 Trial 3 – Regenerate DCM, treated patients with congenital and inherited heart failure.
 The results, which we are in the process of publishing in the medical press, have shown a positive benefit for patients treated with stem cells over those treated with a placebo.